Pseudonym-Tim/mewgenics-custom-stray-framework/README.md

 Add your custom cat template in `data/custom_cats.gon.append`.
 The template key you choose here is the same name that `CustomCatName` must point to in `custom_strays.ini`.

-The easiest way to create cat at the time of writing this is by using [Mewgenics Kitty Editor](https://mewgenics.kittyeditor.com/), which lets you visually create a cat and obtain its appearance ID info.
-It is not perfect (cat color palettes are outdated at the time of writing this for example), but it is still a useful visual reference when setting up your cat's appearance.
+The best/easiest way to create cats at the time of writing this is by using [Catstructor](https://www.nexusmods.com/mewgenics/mods/465), which lets you visually create a cat and obtain its `.gon` data.
+Alternatively, you can also use [Mewgenics Kitty Editor](https://mewgenics.kittyeditor.com/), but at the time of writing it's pretty restrictive, unsupported, and you'll have to intuit some things.

 For cat voices, I recommend launching the game in dev mode and using the **Singing Cat Test** to experiment with voice presets and pitches.
 Dev mode can be enabled either through **Mewtator's launch options** by turning on dev mode, or through Steam by right-clicking **Mewgenics** -> **Properties** -> **Launch Options** and adding `-dev_mode true`.

 You can also create your own completely new custom cat voices with [MewVoice](https://mewvoice.com/).

 Example: